 13. Hillsdale, Michigan

 Though nearly 40% of Hillsdale’s population is registered Democrat, this small college town is home to what is perhaps the most conservative college in the country: Hillsdale College.
-The college hosts a ton of politically themed events, many of which are open to the public.
-When it comes to what it costs to live here, Hillsdale’s cost of living is a little more than 11% less than the national average.
+The liberal arts college hosts a ton of politically themed events, many of which are open to the public.
+When it comes to what it costs to live here, Hillsdale’s cost of living is a little more than 11% less than the average.
 Housing in Hillsdale is only 55% of the national norm, with the median home price hovering just over $100,000.
 In fact, the only categories in which Hillsdale averages above the national average are transportation, healthcare, and food.

 12. Wilmore, Kentucky

 Located in the midst of Kentucky’s beautiful bluegrass region, Wilmore, Kentucky is the small-town home of Asbury University.
 Though it’s surrounded by picturesque horse farms, Wilmore is close enough to Lexington — Kentucky’s second largest city — to enjoy a strong local economy and plenty of food and entertainment options.
-Wilmore’s cost of living is about 11% less than the national average, with the most affordable category being housing.
+Wilmore’s cost of living is about 11% less than average, with the most affordable category being housing.